LArSoft/larsoft.github.io/wiki/What_Lynn_does.md

     -   copyFromJenkins -N -q c2 -q c7 -q e17 -q e19 critic-all
     -   copyToSciSoft \*

-Update other products to use the appropriate release of art (SciSoft team or experiments, see bullet notes)(#Update-other-products-to-use-the-appropriate-release-of-art-SciSoft-team-or-experiments-see-bullet-notes)
+Update other products to use the appropriate release of art (SciSoft team or experiments, see bullet notes)
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 -   artdaq\_core (~~This should go to the artdaq group -~~ Eric Flumerfelt-, Lynn says we just need a tag, so Scisoft team with tag from Eric)